Remote Jobs

 While these positions are designated as hybrid, based on current requirements hires must reside in or relocate to Minnesota or Wisconsin.
 New Employee Orientation (NEO) for all new benefit-earning employees is in-person in downtown Minneapolis.
 Details about NEO will be provided upon hire.

-These are part-time, non-benefit earning, limited duration (during the academic year and summer) positions.
+These are part-time, non-benefit earning, limited duration (temporary) positions.

 Are you willing and able to meet the above requirements?